Semi-local string comparison: algorithmic techniques and applications: Edit distance matching

 In contrast with the Smith--Waterman--Gotoh algorithm, the dot plot method gives the user more flexibility to select the biologically significant substring alignments, by providing all the local scores between fixed-size windows of the input strings.
 However, the Hamming scoring scheme used by this method within each window pair is less sensitive than even the LCS score, and especially than the weighted alignment score used by Smith--Waterman--Gotoh.
 This tradeoff motivates us to combine the best features of the two approaches in the following definition.

 \begin{definition} Given strings $a$, $b$, and a window length $w$, the \emph{window-window} (respectively, \emph{window-substring}) \emph{LCS problem} asks for the LCS score of for every $w$-window in $a$ against every $w$-window (respectively, every substring) in $b$. \end{definition} The window-window LCS problem can be seen as a refinement of the dot plot method and a complement to the Smith--Waterman--Gotoh method.
 As in the dot plot method, we compute all window-window comparison scores between the input strings.
 However, instead of the Hamming score, our method is based on the LCS score, and is therefore potentially more sensitive.
 The method can be further extended to use weighted alignment scores.
 By analogy with Hamming-filtered dot plots, we call the resulting matrix of window-window alignment scores an \emph{alignment-filtered dot plot}, or simply an \emph{alignment plot}.
-Recently, we applied the alignment plot method to the detection of alignment-conserved regions in DNA \cite{Picot+}.
+Recently, the alignment plot method has been applied to the detection of alignment-conserved regions in DNA by Picot et al.\ \cite{Picot+:10}.
+Computation of an alignment plot is also a key subroutine in the approximate repeat searching method by Federico et al.\ \cite{Federico+:11}.

-The solution of the window-substring LCS problem can be represented in space $O(mn \log n)$ by the data structure of \thref{th-query}, built on the string-substring seaweed matrix for each window of $a$ against $b$.
+A solution to the window-substring LCS problem can be represented in space $O(mn \log n)$ by the data structure of \thref{th-query}, built on the string-substring seaweed matrix for each window of $a$ against $b$.
 An individual window-substring LCS score query can be performed on this data structure by \thref{th-query} in time $O(\log^2 n)$.
-The full explicit solution to the window-window LCS problem can be obtained in time $O(mn)$, by performing a diagonal batch query directly on each of the string-substring seaweed matrices.
+The same data structure can be used to obtain explicitly a solution to the window-window LCS problem in time $O(mn)$, by performing a diagonal batch query directly on each of the string-substring seaweed matrices.
 Thus, string-substring seaweed matrices provide a unified solution for both the window-substring and the window-window LCS problems.

-A naive algorithm for the window-window LCS problem runs in time $O(mnw^2)$, and for the window-substring LCS problem runs in time $O(mn^3w)$.
-The running time for both problems can be improved by applying \algref{alg-seaweed} (the seaweed algorithm) independently to each window of string $a$ against whole string $b$.
-The resulting algorithm runs in time $O(mnw)$.
-If window length $w$ is sufficiently large, the running time can be improved slightly by using \algref{alg-seaweed-block} (the micro-block seaweed algorithm).
+A straightforward algorithm for the window-substring (and therefore also window-window) LCS problem can be obtained by solving the semi-local LCS problem independently to each window of string $a$ against whole string $b$.
+Using \algref{alg-seaweed} (seaweed combing) as a subroutine, the resulting algorithm runs in time $O(mnw)$.
+If window length $w$ is sufficiently large, the running time can be improved slightly by the micro-block speedup (\algref{alg-seaweed-micro}).